LET US START AT THE VERY BEGINNING - A VERY GOOD PLACE TO START BAPTISM

 2. To believe the articles of Faith set out in the Apostle's Creed.
 This briefly means that I believe that God is a Trinitarian God, Father Son and Holy Spirit, all working co-equally in creation, redemption and sanctification, that the second person became incarnate in order to restore mankind to his former glory and as a consequence died for the sin of mankind, and conquered death, the penalty for sin, by His resurrection, and then sent the Holy Spirit to be our Guide and Comforter.

-This creed also sets out the belief in the Holy Catholic and Apostolic Church as the continuation of Our Lord's Incarnation, and in the belief of the forgiveness of sins and of the life to come.
+This creed also sets out the belief in the Holy Catholic and Apostolic Church and in the belief of the forgiveness of sins and of the life to come.

 3. To keep God's holy will and commandments all our days.
 This means that I should always act as Christ would.
 These are summed up in the two great commandments: to love God and to love my neighbour.
 To do this I need access to God's grace through the Sacraments, prayer and meditating quietly, especially on the Scriptures and other holy writings. .

-All this is possible as God is always with us in every situation and at every moment.
+All this is possible as God is always with us, as He lives within us in every situation and at every moment.
 We only have to trust and believe.

 Hope and perseverance are the two great Christian virtues after love.and will bring us to eternal life in Christ.
 But never forget you have been made a new person, a person of grace living in the kingdom of God.